TritonDataCenter/rfd/rfd/0104/README.md

 developed a Best Practices section within this Guide.
 That's primarily Node.js at the moment, but it's expected to expand in the near future.

+Language-specific best practices guides **must** address the sections of this guide that refer to language-specific guides, including repository naming, coding style, lint checks, automated testing, and debuggability.

 #### Repository naming